MicrosoftDocs/bot-docs/articles/file-format/bot-builder-qna-file-format.md

 ## QnA Maker PDF file ingestion

 QnA Maker also supports ingesting PDF files during KB creation.
 You can add files for QnA Maker to ingest using the URL reference scheme.
-If the URI's content type is not text/html, then the parser will add it to files collection for QnA Maker to ingest.
+If the URI's content type is not text or HTML, then the parser will add it to files collection for QnA Maker to ingest.

 ```.qna
 [SurfaceManual.pdf](https://download.microsoft.com/download/2/9/B/29B20383-302C-4517-A006-B0186F04BE28/surface-pro-4-user-guide-EN.pdf)